venkataravuri/autonomous-driving-adas/README.md

-# Awesome Self-Driving Cars & Autonomous Vehicles
+# :ok_hand: Awesome Self-Driving Cars & Autonomous Vehicles :car:
 A repository of autnonoums self-driving vehicles articles, dataset, software and more.

+Autonomous driving includes different activities

+Traditional architecture divides autonomous driving pipeline into several different functions such as perception, localization & mapping, prediction, planning, and control.
+This process has been considered to be a decent tradeoff between performance, safety, and explainability.
+However, while

+## Driver Assist System

+## L2 to L3

+### High-level (L4+) Autonomous Driving

-## Vehicle Perception
+## :camera: Vehicle Perception

 ### Visual Perception